oluwasemilorebadejo/backdr4p/README.md

 The Backdrop Bank Account Verification API allows users to verify their bank account details by providing their bank account number, selecting a bank name, and writing their name as registered with their banks.
 The API uses the Paystack account number resolution API to validate the account details provided by the user.

+## Requirements
+To complete this challenge, you will need the following:

+- Node.js
+- NPM or Yarn
+Paystack API credentials
+A GraphQL client to test the queries and mutations
+A database management system, preferably MySQL or PostgreSQL Installation
+Follow the steps below to install and set up the project on your local machine:

+Clone the repository to your local machine
+Install the project dependencies by running npm install or yarn install Create a .env file in the root directory of the project and set the following environment variables:

 ## GraphQL Mutation

 ### `addUser`